Last updated: May 2026 · Written from 5+ years of hands-on experience — from killing my first three snake plants to caring for 8 thriving ones.

 Do snake plants need fertilizer?

-Minimal feeding.
-Snake plants are low feeders and can survive years without fertilizer.
+Minimal feeding — they’re low feeders that can survive years without it.
 For optimal growth, feed once monthly in spring/summer with half-strength liquid fertilizer, and stop completely in fall/winter.
-Over-fertilization causes more problems (brown tips, stunted growth) than under-fertilization.
+Over-fertilizing causes more problems (brown tips, stunted growth) than under-fertilizing.

 How do I propagate a snake plant?

-Three methods: division (easiest, instant results, preserves variegation — separate rhizome clusters during repotting), leaf cuttings (cut 3–4 inch sections, callus 48 hours, plant in soil — takes 2–4 months and produces solid green offspring on variegated types), and rhizome cuttings (moderate difficulty).
+Three methods: division (easiest, instant results, preserves variegation by separating rhizome clusters during repotting), leaf cuttings (cut 3–4 inch sections, callus 48 hours, plant in soil — takes 2–4 months and produces solid green offspring on variegated types), and rhizome cuttings.
 Spring is the best time for all three.

 Are snake plants toxic to pets?

 Yes, mildly toxic to cats and dogs.
 They contain saponins that cause nausea, vomiting, diarrhea, and excessive drooling if ingested.
-Not typically life-threatening but uncomfortable.
-Keep out of reach of curious pets, and contact your veterinarian if ingestion occurs.
+It’s not typically life-threatening but is uncomfortable, so keep it out of reach of curious pets and contact your veterinarian if ingestion occurs.

 How fast do snake plants grow?

-Slowly — typically 2–4 new leaves per year under good conditions, which is normal and healthy.
-Growth depends on light (brighter = faster), season (summer active, winter dormant), and variety (‘Laurentii’ grows faster than ‘Moonshine’).
+Slowly — typically 2–4 new leaves a year under good conditions, which is normal and healthy.
+Growth depends on light (brighter = faster), season (active in summer, dormant in winter), and variety (‘Laurentii’ grows faster than ‘Moonshine’).
 Slow growth also means low maintenance.

 When should I repot my snake plant?